srele96/sk-experiments/cpp/experiments/employee_factory/README.md

 # Employee Factory

-Implementation of Design Factory from [Employee Factory Design Document](./DESIGN_DOCUMENT.md)
+Implementation of Employee Factory from [Employee Factory Design Document](./DESIGN_DOCUMENT.md)

 ## My goals with this sample